OperationFman/portfolio/README.md

 This project was created as an opportunity to experiment and explore new techniques in web development.
-Initially, I came from a React Native background and wanted to expand my skills by trying out various styling tools.
+Initially, I came from a React Native background and wanted to expand my folio by trying out various styling tools.
 After evaluating options such as default CSS and Tailwind, I ultimately decided to use SASS for its ease of use and reliability.